 2.2 Plant Materials and Surface Sterilization

-The banana cultivar Phee-gyan was used in the present study.
+The banana cultivar Phee-gyan was used for current study.
 The suckers with an estimated size (30-45 cm) were collected from pest and disease free, healthy mother plants grown at germplasm maintenance block of the Biotechnology Research Section, Department of Agricultural Research (DAR), Yezin.

 The suckers were thoroughly washed with tap water to remove adherent soil particles.
 The leaf sheaths and outer tissues of suckers were then trimmed and prepared to initiate explants.
 The explants were first sterilized in a fungicide solution (Homai) at a concentration of 1 gram per liter for 30 min under the laminar flow cabinet, then washed three to five times with sterilized distilled water.
 They were subsequently treated with 20% sodium hypochlorite (NaOCl) for 5 min, followed by three to five washes with sterilized distilled water.
 The explants were then sterilized with 70% ethanol for 2 min, washed again three to five times with sterilized distilled water, and air-dried for 5-10 minutes.
 The explants (approximately 2-3 cm in length) were vertically cut and cultured on MS medium (Murashige and Skoog, 1962) supplemented with 6-benzylaminopurine (BAP) to initiate shoot formation.
 The shoot tips were then sub-cultured (three times) at a 30-day interval in the same medium to produce multiple shoots.